amethyst-studio/cdn-share/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with sc-cdn-server
+about: Report an issue with static-content-network
 title: '[BUG] Generalized Overview of the Report Here'
 labels: 'Type: Bug, State: Conversation, Status: Unassigned'
 assignees: ''